 A new friend in the neighborhood had me and two other ladies for dinner tonight.
 She had sent me this heart previously, having seen it in Chickahominy which is in Hanover, Virginia.
 Three of the four of us at dinner lost a child to suicide.
 It’s always nice to be able to talk openly on the subject although we talked about a lot of other things, too.

 Lots of laughter.
 Some tears.
 A lot of camaraderie.
 I had such a good time.
 Because even if you lose a child to suicide, you can laugh again.
-You can even laugh on … Read more...
+You can even … Read more...

 Charles loved cheese.
 Cheese sticks, cheese squares, cheese sandwiches, cheese quesadillas, Cheese-its, and Cheese Whiz–which he’d squirt directly into his mouth.
 I never bought Cheese Whiz by the way.
 But once he was 16, I could not prevent Cheese-Whiz purchases.
 His favorite cheese?
 Pepper jack which I bought in little squares.